Menu

 • Amit Kshatriya was born in Brookfield, Wisconsin, and raised in Katy, Texas, USA.

-• He is the son of immigrant parents who migrated to the USA from India.
-His parents were first-generation Indian immigrants to the USA.
+• He is the son of first-generation Indian immigrants to the USA.

 • His father is an engineer, and his mother is a chemist, so he developed a keen interest in science and technology from a very young age.